 - Definitive Technology

-As you might expect, this is likely just a small fraction of the companies which plan to add Airplay 2 support to their products.
-Plus, some existing apps and products can be updated to support AirPlay 2 in addition to newly developed apps and products.
-So, if you’re in possession of some swanky, Wi-Fi-enabled B&W speakers, don’t throw them out the window just yet!
+As you might expect, this is likely just a small fraction of the companies that plan to add Airplay 2 support to their products eventually.
+Plus, some existing apps and products can be updated to support AirPlay 2, in addition to newly developed apps and products.
+A recent example comes from Bose, which added AirPlay 2 to its SoundTouch wireless speakers, some of which were years old already.